 For a cheerful place to have a cocktail before or after dinner, try TJ Bar on the waterfront.
 It’s a local and traveler’s favorite for daily drink specials as well as an affordable menu.

-For pub grub and craft beers, head to the two-story Santa Cruz Brewery overlooking Charles Darwin Avenue for a great view of the waterfront and a variety of flavors to choose from.
+For Puerto Ayora pub grub and craft beers, head to the two-story Santa Cruz Brewery overlooking Charles Darwin Avenue for a great view of the waterfront and a variety of brew flavors to choose from.
+In fact a wide range of craft beer pubs have sprung up in Puerto Ayora - definitely a welcome addition to town's night life.

 The Angelique Art Gallery is the creation of Sarah Darling, a British expat who has lived in the islands since 1991.
 Her work includes painted silk, ceramics, jewelry, and canvas.
 Sarah can be found in her shop in Puerto Ayora which is also her studio.